ethereum/ethereum-org-website/src/content/nft/index.md

 ### ethereum.org examples {#ethereum-org-examples}

-We've used NFTs to give back to our contributors and store our website outside of centralized servers.
+We use NFTs to give back to our contributors and we've even got our own NFT domain name.

 #### POAPs (Proof of attendance protocol) {#poaps}